Drop-down menus, keyboards that slide up and lightboxes

 to propel a well-strapped-in crash test dummy through the wall of a tank.”

 Familiarity can be a good way of ensuring the user can quickly get to grips with what it is you’re saying to them.
-“This can involve everything from the position of the buttons, adopting styling and sizing — from the underlying UI and common design patterns to emulating more relatable objects during complex tasks — breaking up a credit card number into blocks of four, and designing the UI around the physical object.
+“This can involve everything from the position of the buttons, adopting styling and sizing — from the underlying UI and common design patterns to emulating more relatable objects during complex tasks — breaking up a credit card number into blocks of four, and designing the user interface around the physical object.
 It’s a simple way to use the heuristic real-world reference for something as an easier way to break apart the experience of having to fill-in a form — as nobody likes to do that.”

 Overlays used for failure and error reporting